THE MISSION OF AIM

 Africa Inland Mission (AIM) is a Christian mission sending agency with a heart for Africa’s peoples.
 We have our roots in a small band of faithful men and women who, in 1895, ventured inland to reach Africans untouched by the gospel.
 Their vision set the course of AIM for over 120 years, as a community called and sent to live and minister among Africa’s least-reached peoples.
 This call still remains.

-“About 1000 of Africa’s 3700 unique ethnic people groups are still unreached, with no viable witness to the good news.”
+“Over 900 of Africa’s 3700 unique ethnic people groups are still unreached and with no viable witness to the good news.”

 WHERE WE WORK